GlassyWing/stomp_ws_py/README.md

 ## Usage

-The usage is simple if you have experience using Stomp js, assuming you have built a websocket server with [SpringBoot](https://spring.io/guides/gs/messaging-stomp-websocket/), below is the way to connet:
+The usage is simple if you have experience using Stomp js, assuming you have built a websocket server with [SpringBoot](https://spring.io/guides/gs/messaging-stomp-websocket/), below is the way to connect:

 ```python
 LOG_FORMAT = "%(asctime)s - %(levelname)s - %(message)s"